NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/Template Description(EN).md

 ## README FIRST

 Communicable State Machine(CSM) is a LabVIEW Application Framework extended from JKI State Machine(JKISM).
 It follows the JKISM's pattern and extends the Key words to describe message communication between modules including the concepts of Sync-Message, Async-Message, Subscription/Unsubscription of status, which is essential elements for creating re-use code modules.
-More information, please visit wiki of CSM: <https://github.com/NEVSTOP-LAB/JKI-State-Machine-Plus-Plus/wiki>
+More information, please visit wiki of CSM: <https://nevstop-lab.github.io/CSM-Wiki/>

 - For instructions on JKI State Machine, visit: <http://jki.net/state-machine/>
-- For information about CSM, visit: <https://github.com/NEVSTOP-LAB>
+- For information about NEVSTOP-LAB, visit: <https://github.com/NEVSTOP-LAB>

 ## State Syntax